Lukaol/HSG-Coding-Project/README.md

 1. a) train_mask_detector.py
 This code trains the mask detector model which will be used later to analyze a live video or captured video.
 First, it loads the dataset which consists of two folders with pictures: one with people wearing a mask and one with people without a mask.
 Afterwards, it will train the face mask detector by means of the labelled pictures.
 The program saves our detector as "mask_detector.model" and creates a plot with the losses and the accuracy of our model.
+To prevent overfitting to the training set, we introduced an early stop.
+When the validation loss does not decrease for three epochs, the model stops training and reverts to using the best weights.

    b) detect_mask_video_shorter_version.py
 This is a shorter version of the code that trains the mask detector model.
-It can be used instead of the train_mask_detector.py in order to safe time.
-To prevent overfitting to the training set, we introduced an early stop.
-When the validation loss does not decrease for three epochs, the model stops training and reverts to using the best weights.
-It works the same way as described in 1 a)
+It can be used instead of the train_mask_detector.py in order to save time.
+It works the same way as described in 1 a).
+The time for training was made shorter by introducing an Early Stop that terminates the training once the validation accuracy stops increasing meaningfully.

 2.	detect_mask_video.py
 In the second code, we first implement a face detection.
 The model created in the other file is then loaded into our second program.
 Then, you can apply the trained program in the following two ways: it will give you the choice to either activate your camera and check if you are wearing a face mask or upload a video to which the mechanism is applied.
 It furthermore indicates the percentage of certainty whether it detects a face mask or not.
 At the end, the user can choose if he wants to save the video or not.